digital-medicine-research-group-UNAV/MaxRel_MinRed_MinStra/README.md

 # Maximal Relevance Minimal Redundancy Minimal Strangeness method.

-We provide the novel MaxRel_MinRed_MinStra (mRMR_MS) feature selection method.
+We provide the novel MaxRel-MinRed-MinStra (mRMR_MS) feature selection method.
 *MS_mRMR*  is the first feature selection method that mixed the concept of strangeness minimization [1] of the Conformal Prediction framework [2] with the feature selection based on information theory (Mutual information). *mRMR_MS*´s objective is minimizing the non-conformity of the features while maximizes the Conditional mutual information.
 This helps to compute more efficient prediction sets.

-Our library also provides the well known mRMR, JMI and relaxMRMR methods implemented in a fast way.
+Our library also provides the well known mRMR, JMI and relax-MRMR methods implemented in a fast way.
 The mutual information estimation is an adapted version of the methodology provided in [3].

 ## Requirements